-In the December 2021 issue of Pacific Northwest Golfer magazine, the par-4 fourth hole at James Island Golf and Ocean Club is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.
+In the June 2023 issue of Pacific Northwest Golfer magazine, the par-4 fourth hole on the Pacific Dunes course at Bandon Dunes Golf Resort in Bandon, Ore. is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.

 This hole, which hugs the edge of the bluff that hangs out over the Pacific Ocean, can be played anywhere from 463 yards to 369 yards.
 The direction of the wind will make all the difference on how to play it.
 The fairway slopes from left to right, toward the cliff, and there is nothing there to stop the golf ball.
 There is a lot of room left, but the large fairway bunkers on the left side will determine what club to hit off the tee.
 If the wind is out of the north, club down off the tee, because the ball will fly, and it will roll.
 Or, if it is really at your back, tee it up and swing away with the driver, to carry the fairway bunkers.

 Although playing it safe down the left side, eventually the cliff to the right of the green will need to be contended with.
 Among the waste areas and tall fescue grasses are small pockets of safe landing areas to the left of the green for the second shot, and the mounds will kick the ball toward the putting surface.